 The program gets even better when you are granted a referral code.
 All Robinhood users are given a referral code to invite friends to join Robinhood.
 When you refer a friend, both accounts will be granted a free stock!

-Instead of buying full shares of companies, Robinhood allows its users to buy partial shares.
+Instead of needing to buy full shares of companies, Robinhood allows its users to buy partial shares.

 If you use the basic Robinhood account, there are no commissions and no fees.

-They do, however, offer Robinhood Gold for a fee.
+They do, however, offer their premium Robinhood Gold subscription for a fee.

 While margin trading does come with several risks, if you are interested in buying stocks on borrowed money, you will need to pay the $5 monthly premium.